-MAP 2302 Elementary Differential Equations (Class # 17258, Section 4689) Time and Location: MWF period 4, LIT 121.
+MAP 2302 Elementary Differential Equations (Class # 15202, Section 022G) Time and Location: MWF period 7, LIT 113.

-Final Exam Time and Room: December 11, 7:30 - 9:30, LIT 121.
-Office hours: LIT 406, M5, W5 and by appointment.
-The students are also welcome to call me or use e-mail: rudyak@ufl.edu for communication.
+Final Exam Time and Room: April 29, 12:30 - 2:30, LIT 113.
+Office hours: LIT 406, M6, W6 and by appointment.
+The students are also welcome to call me or use e-mail rudyak@ufl.edu for communication.
 For more details, see my schedule.
 Daily Course Schedule Description, Content, and Goals MAP 2302 is a 3 credit course which gives the basic elementary knowledge necessary for understanding, applying, and solving differential equations of the most usual types (Chapters 1, 2, 4, 6, and 7 of the text).
 The purpose of this course is to introduce the student to the study of ordinary differential equations, which are used to describe the evolution and behavior of natural processes in most fields of scientific endeavor, from physics and engineering to economics and sociology.
 The course starts with the concepts of differential equation, its solution, direction field, initial value problem and Euler's method.
 The next chapter 2 covers certain important classes of ordinary differential equations of first order.
 Methods of solutions include separability, exactness, integrating factors, first order linear equations, Bernoulli's equations, and second order equations reducible to first order ones.
 In Chapter 3 we show applications to natural and humanitarian sciences.
 The course continues with second order linear equations methods (Chapter 4).
 Mainly, we consider linear equations with constant coefficient, including particular solutions and general solutions by the method of undetermined coefficients and the method of variations of parameters.
 In Chapter 5 we apply differential equations to mathematical modelling.
 Applications include mass-spring oscillators and electrical circuits.
 In Chapter 6 we generalize methods of results of Chapter 4, via discussing linear differential equations of higher orders.
 Chapter 7 covers Laplace transform methods, including properties of the Laplace transform, solution of initial value problems, and applications.
-Literature: Nagle, Saff, and Snider: Fundamentals of Differential Equations, 9th Edition, Addison-Wesley is an imprint of Pearson.
-A Video Lecture Course (this is not an obligation, just I ilke it): http://ocw.mit.edu/courses/mathematics/18-03-differential-equations-spring-2010/video-lectures/ Quizzes, Midterm Exams, and Final Exam We will have 3 Quizzes and 2 Midterm Exams, 15 points for each test.
-(Any quiz or midterm exam contains 6 problems, 3 points for each problem, and any test worths 15 points.
-So, you have a bonus).
-I will drop the worst one from Quizzes (not Exams).
-We have final (cumulative) exam that worth 40 points.
+Literature: Nagle, Saff, and Snider: Fundamentals of Differential Equations, 7th Edition, Addison-Wesley is an imprint of Pearson.
+A Video Lecture Course (this is not an obligation, just I ilke it): http://ocw.mit.edu/courses/mathematics/18-03-differential-equations-spring-2010/video-lectures/ Quizzes, Midterm Exams, and Final Exam We will have 3 Quizzes, each Quiz worth 15 points, and 2 Midterm Exams, each Midterm Exam worth 20 points.
+I will drop the worst one from Quizzes.
+We have final (cumulative) exam that worth 30 points.
 So, 100 points together.
 No formula sheet, no notes, no book, no any kind of electronic devices are allowed on quizzes and midterm exams.
+However, the Laplace transform table is allowed.
 For the final exam, one formula sheet (A4 format, two sided) written by yourself, no Xerox, no torn book pages, etc. are allowed.
 Homework assignments are not graded, but it is essential that you do them thoroughly in order to be in a position to do well on the tests.
 Tentative Schedule of Tests (not settled yet):